 iLoud Micro Monitors from IK Multimedia

-IK Multimedia’s iLoud Micro Monitors are easily some of the best computer monitors on the market right now for a number of key reasons.
+IK Multimedia’s iLoud Micro Monitors are easily some of the best computer monitors on the market right now for several key reasons.
 One reason is that they sound fantastic.

-In a recent article all about them (which you find at this link here), I stated that the iLouds were easily one of the best purchases I’ve made all year (it’s currently 2020 as of writing).
+In a recent article all about them (which you find at this link here), I stated that the iLouds were easily one of the best purchases I made in 2020.
+You can see my video here on Amazon.

 The entire monitor itself is around 8 inches high and 4 inches wide, and the speakers themselves are around 3 inches.